Podkosa/moni/README.md

 Periodically monitors servers with Checkers and alerts through Handlers.
 Can be run in two ways:

-1) Integrated (default).
+1. Integrated (default).
 Launch inside the bot async event loop. *Keep in mind thath they both will share a single thread, therefore can impact performance and even block one another.*
 More compact option, but not fit for scaling.
-2) Standalone.
+2. Standalone.
-Run ./watchdog.py as a separate process/container, even without the bot.
+Run `watchdog.py` as a separate process/container, even without the bot.
-3) Disabled.
+3. Disabled.
 You can turn off the watchdog completely and run checks from the bot at your own pace.

 ## Settings

 Define your servers, handlers, integrations and other settings declaratively in `settings.yml`.
-See `example.settings.yml`.
+See `example.settings.yml`.<br>
-This file will include your sensetive data, so be sure to take security measures.
-If you're deploying inside a container (e.g. Docker Compose), be sure to mount `./settings.yml:/botapp/settings.yml` through `volumes`.

 ## Integrations

-Slack: alerts to channels and slash commands.
+- Slack: alerts to channels and slash commands.
 Install Moni in your Workspace with `./integrations_docs/slack_app_manifest.yml`.

 ## TODO